Repaint Tray Shark Tank Update — Shark Tank Season 17

 Where Can You Buy It?

-Repaint Tray will soon be available at retail stores in America and globally, as Billie mentioned during the Shark Tank pitch.
-As of now, they are selling directly from their official website.
-For more updates, you can also check their Instagram page.
+Repaint Tray will be available at D2C stores globally and in America, particularly, as Billie stated during her Shark Tank pitch.
+As of now, they are selling from their official website.
+For any new update, you can check their Instagram page.

 Quick Summary